Chapter 15 BWV 99 Was Gott tut, das ist wohlgetan

 Although this is the fourteenth cantata of the cycle, it is only the third with an opening fantasia set in a major key.
 Of the twenty-five cantatas from C 20 (the beginning of the cycle as determined by the date when Bach had begun his duties in Leipzig in May 1723) to C 116 (the twenty-fifth Sunday after Trinity and the end of the ecclesiastical year) only ten are in major keys.
 A quick glance at the chronological listing shows that most of these appear in this second quarter of the cycle.

 So Bach begins and ends the first half of the cycle with major key fantasias (Cs 20 and 116) but clearly he is seen to lean more towards the major modes only when the canon is well established.
 Of the last twelve works comprising the church year, eight are major (Cs 99, 8, 130, 96, 180, 115, 139, and 116) and only four are minor (Cs 114, 5, 38 and 26).
-This is a complete reversal of his tonal policy since of the first thirteen fantasias of the cycle (Cs 20-78) only two (Cs 20 and 94) are major.
-Clearly this imbues the first two quarters with very different characters.
+This is a complete reversal of his initial tonal policy since of the first thirteen fantasias of the cycle (Cs 20-78) only two (Cs 20 and 94) are major.
+Clearly this imbues the first two quarters with substantially different characters.

 Nevertheless, it is illuminating to note the degree of expressive variety Bach achieves by using major modes, ranging from the quiet, personal introspection of C 8 to the spirited effervescence of Cs 94 and 99.
 Of these last two cantatas, the former would seem, in many ways, to have been a practice run for the latter.

 In both works, Bach's excellent flautist is the instrumental star.
 Here he makes his appearance as soloist in three movements (first, third and fifth) exhibiting a high degree of virtuosity.
 The opening chorus is a flute concerto in all but name and inevitably leads one to speculate whether it may have been adapted from a lost work, possibly one of the missing violin concerti.
 There is, of course, apart from some internal structural detail, no external evidence to support this contention.
 The fact that Bach seems to have borrowed nothing from earlier works for the block of forty fantasia cantatas of this cycle would indicate that it was newly composed.
-Additionally, some critics have suggested links tying the opening string melody to the first chorale phrase but it must be said that these are rather tenuous.
+Additionally, some critics have suggested links tying the opening string melody to the first chorale phrase and thus binding them as an entity, but it must be said that these are rather tenuous.

 Conjecture about the possible concerto legacy is fuelled particularly by the structure of the ritornello.
 It begins with a robust, almost conventional orchestral statement played by the strings and continuo (even temporarily setting aside the single oboe d′amore), ending with a perfect cadence in the tonic key of G, in the sixteenth bar.
 Here the solo flute enters and the string and oboe accompaniment is markedly light, another typically concerto-esque quality.
 It is only on the entry of the sopranos four bars later that the expected chorale/fantasia model is confirmed.